MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 1. Performs either the BAP unicast or broadcast stream disable procedure, depending on transport used for streaming.
 1. Removes the ISO data path using the HCI_LE_Remove_ISO_Data_Path command.
-1. Performs the ASCS receiver stop ready procedure if the if the audio stream is a unicast capture stream.
+1. Performs the ASCS receiver stop ready procedure if the audio stream is a unicast capture stream.

 :::image type="content" source="images/btle-audio-stream-pause-profile-circuit.png" alt-text="Diagram of the Bluetooth LE Audio stream pausing of a profile circuit.":::